kdavies4/ModelicaRes/README.md

 ModelicaRes
 -----------

-**Python utilities to set up and analyze Modelica simulation experiments**
+**Set up and analyze Modelica simulations in Python**

-ModelicaRes is a free, open-source tool to manage [Modelica] simulations, interpret results, and create publishable figures in [Python].
-It can be used to
+ModelicaRes is a free, open-source tool that can be used to
 - generate simulation scripts,
 - load and browse data,
 - perform custom calculations,